DummuMounika/Ecommerce-Project/README.md

 <h1>EcommerceProject</h1>

 <h3>Description</h3>
-This demo project was built with Spring Boot, demonstrating a basic e-commerce application with several functionalities like user management, product management, and cart handling.
+This monolithic project was built with Spring Boot, demonstrating a basic e-commerce application with several functionalities like user management, product management, and cart handling.
 The project includes various dependencies that enhance the application's performance, security, and functionality.

 <h3>Features</h3>